Foster Innovation in Customer Experience

 Floating Share Widget

-NRF encourages technology that improves customer experience and advances innovation while safeguarding critical data.
-In a modern retail world that ranges from in-store to online and takes payments from cash to mobile, many issues affect the daily customer experience.
+NRF encourages technology that improves consumers’ shopping experience and advances innovation while safeguarding critical data.
+In a modern retail world that ranges from in-store to online and includes payments from cash to mobile.
 NRF is working to make sure customers’ credit and debit card data and other private information is secure whether the answer lies in chip-and-PIN cards or the security that can be provided through smartphones.
 Even when cards are secure, the “swipe fees” the card industry charges to process transactions drive up prices for consumers, so NRF has sought to bring the fees under control.
-While privacy must be protected, retailers should still be able to make special offers to customers shopping online or through mobile devices in stores.
+While privacy must be protected, NRF is concerned by initiatives that would restrict retailers’ ability to use consumer data to offer discounts, personalized services and other benefits to their customers.
 And NRF is fighting organized retail crime, which costs retailers $30 billion a year.

-- Data Security – Banks need to include PINs in addition to chips on new credit cards and cooperate with retailers on other steps to fix the banking industry’s inherently fraud-prone card system.
+- EMV Chip Cards – Banks need to include PINs in addition to chips on new credit cards and cooperate with retailers on other steps to fix the banking industry’s inherently fraud-prone card system.

 - Privacy – Protecting the privacy of sensitive customer data is one of retailers’ top priorities, but policymakers should not adopt arbitrary laws or regulations that restrict retailers’ ability to serve their customers.